metabase/metabase/docs/embedding/introduction.md

 ## How embedding works

 You'll need to put an iframe on your website to act as a window to your Metabase app.
-Then, you can configure things like:
+Different configurations of that embedded iframe will let you:

-- what Metabase charts and dashboards to display in the iframe,
+- [set up public access](../questions/sharing/public-links.md) to charts and dashboards,
-- whether people need to sign in to view those charts and dashboards, and
+- [require sign-in](./signed-embedding.md) to view personalized versions of those charts and dashboards, or
-- how much people can interact with your data (using Metabase features that are accessible through the iframe).
+- [integrate with SSO and data permissions](./full-app-embedding.md) to enable self-service access to the underlying data.

 ## Comparison of embedding types